 Ohio Christian University (OCU).
-Ohio Christian University will transfer up to sixty (60) credit hours from Valor toward a B.A. degree at OCU.
+Ohio Christian University will transfer up to 60 credit hours from Valor toward a bachelor's degree at OCU.
 Most Valor students qualify for the OCU adult degree completion program, but all students must meet the admission requirements for their program of study at the university.

 NorthPoint Bible College.
-Northpoint Bible College will transfer credits from Valor toward a B.A. degree at Northpoint Bible College.
+Northpoint Bible College will transfer credits from Valor toward a bachelor's degree at Northpoint Bible College.
 Credits will transfer from the following programs: Advanced Leadership, Christian Ministries, Evangelism, Organizational Leadership, Organizational Management, Pastoral Leadership and Youth Ministries.

-ACADEMIC PROCEDURES AND REQUIREMENTS
+ACADEMIC PROCEDURES AND REQUIRMENTS